 Ordering Custom size Canvas stretching bars (canvas stretcher)

-About Canvas and Wrapping styles
+About Canvas and Wrapping Styles

-There are two base ways how you can wrap canvas.
-“Gallery” wrapping is where the canvas is secured on the backside of a stretching frame.
-“Standard” wrapping is where a canvas is secured directly on the edges of the stretching bars.
-You can do different wrapping styles depending on how big the margins are on each side.
+There are two ways you can wrap canvas.
+“The Gallery” wrapping is when the canvas is secured on the back side of a stretching frame.
+“The Standard” wrapping is when a canvas is secured directly on the sides of the stretching bars.
+You can use different wrapping styles depending on the margins on each side.
 Sometimes, you need to combine both types depending on the situation.

-Getting measurement of your artwork
+Getting a measurement of your artwork

 Rule #2: order stretching bars only when you have a canvas on your hands.